Motion Blending

 MOTION_CONFIGURE|(model)|(motion)|BLEND_RATE|(rate)

-• MODE_MUL + specified rate: The change indicated by the motion is multiplied by the change obtained by multiplying the rate
+• MODE_MUL + rate: the change indicated by this motion is multiplied by rate and then used to multiply the lower-priority morph values